bokshi-gh/shell/README.md

 A tiny shell written in C.

-> [!Note]
+> [!NOTE]
-> It is compatible only with Unix-like operating systems.
+> Shell is compatible only with Unix-like operating systems.

 ## Getting Started